trevor-inflection/deepteam/docs/blog/blog-2/shakespeare-claude-jailbreak.md

 Claude 4 Opus's advanced capabilities create both strengths and vulnerabilities:

-- **Sophisticated Pattern Recognition**: Easily detects obvious jailbreak attempts
+- **Sophisticated Pattern Recognition**: Easily detects obvious jailbreak attempts and recognizes common manipulation patterns across conversation context.
+However, this same sophistication allows it to distinguish between "adversarial" and "academic" framing, making it more susceptible to well-crafted intellectual personas.

-- **Academic Collaboration Preference**: Responds exceptionally well to intellectual partnerships
+- **Academic Collaboration Preference**: Responds exceptionally well to intellectual partnerships and research scenarios.
+When positioned as a subject matter expert contributing to legitimate scholarship, it engages more openly with sensitive topics, inadvertently lowering its defensive barriers.

-- **Historical Context Processing**: Authentically adopts period personas—including their ethical frameworks
+- **Historical Context Processing**: Authentically adopts period personas through deep training on historical texts, including their ethical frameworks and worldviews.
+This creates a disconnect where historical accuracy conflicts with modern safety guidelines, allowing period-appropriate biases to override contemporary alignment.

-- **Relationship-Based Engagement**: Builds rapport and adjusts responses based on perceived expertise
+- **Relationship-Based Engagement**: Builds rapport and adjusts responses based on perceived user expertise, intent, and collaborative dynamics.
+Academic framing exploits this collaborative nature by establishing trust and reducing adversarial detection mechanisms.

 :::tip
 The irony: Opus's intelligence makes it both harder to trick with simple attacks and more vulnerable to sophisticated academic manipulation that aligns with its collaborative preferences.